mstarski/win-dotfiles/README.md

 2. Use `get-secrets.py` script that will download values from the Bitwarden CLI.
 These secrets must be already stored encrypted to avoid pasting them in plaintext.
 Script will read `secrets` array from the `deps.json`, query BW for values and then put it in the `~/.secrets` directory where they can be read.

+### Third party stuff

+All the third-party stuff should be placed under .gitignored folder `third-party` to not pollute the repo